 If you are not satisfied with how your complaint is responded to by IBA or 30 days have elapsed, you may direct your concerns in writing to the Australian Financial Complaints Authority ("AFCA") which is an independent dispute resolution scheme of which IBA is a member.
 Before you submit any concerns to AFCA, you must have given your complaint to IBA and given us time to resolve the matter.
-The dispute resolution scheme offered by
+The dispute resolution scheme offered by Page | 32

-AFCA is provided to you free of charge.
-AFCA details are:

-Australian Financial Complaints Authority

-GPO Box 3, Melbourne, Victoria 3001

-Telephone 1800 931 678
+Australian Financial Complaints Authority GPO Box 3, Melbourne, Victoria 3001 Telephone 1800 931 678 Internet: www.afca.org.au Email: info@afca.org.au

-Internet: www.afca.org.au

-Email: info@afca.org.au